Last updated on January 17, 2023

 Now when you know what makes the paraiba tourmaline a unique, highly sought-after gemstone, it is time to find a reliable source to buy from.
 In our opinion, Star Lanka is one of the best places offering a wide range of paraiba tourmalines at reasonable prices.

 Founded in 1985, Star Lanka is a steadily and consistently growing company specializing in a variety of high-quality natural gemstones from rubies to paraiba tourmalines.
 Here you can find a beautiful array of paraiba colours from romantic sky blue to vivid blue and neon blue gemstones.

 Each product listed on the Star Lanka website is presented with detailed information on colour, clarity, dimensions, certificate, the origin of the stone, and information on whether the gem has undergone any treatments.
-Star Lanka offers free worldwide express shipping on all orders, meaning buying a beautiful paraiba tourmaline made super comfortable and easy.
+Star Lanka offers free worldwide express shipping on all orders, meaning buying a beautiful paraiba tourmaline is made super comfortable and easy.

 Paraiba Tourmaline Properties